oktadev/jhipster-microservices-example/TUTORIAL.md

 ## Microservices with JHipster

-To build a microservices architecture with JHipster, you'll need to generate two applications, and clone another.
+To build a microservices architecture with JHipster, you'll need to generate two applications and clone another.

 * Generate a gateway
 * Generate a microservice